SolCard Review: Is No-KYC Access Worth The Fees?

 Minimum Redeemable Balance$10

-Higher-Tier LimitsNo monthly limit on Platinum
+Higher-Tier Monthly LimitNo monthly cap on Platinum

 ATM AccessNot Supported

-Refund TimingMerchant refunds can take up to 7 business days to return to card balance
+Refund TimingMerchant refunds can take up to 7 business days

 Security, Custody and Trust

-Restricted and Prohibited Merchant Rules
+Restricted And Prohibited Merchant Rules

 Customer Support, Refunds and Chargebacks

-The help center covers step-by-step tasks well.
-Human support is weaker when money is stuck or a card rule fires.
+The help center covers setup, top-ups, withdrawals, fees, restrictions, and wallet activation in reasonable depth.
+Human support becomes less effective when money is stuck or a card rule has already fired.

 • Live chat is available on-site through Intercom